MightyCoderX/MightyOS/README.md

 - [ ] ...

 ## Todo
+- [ ] Move window focus functionality out of DraggableWindow.js
+    - Maybe use attributes
+- [ ] Fix all page moving when clicking link to an element with id
 - [x] Prevent Image Dragging
-- [ ] Fix all page moving when clicking link to an element with id
+- [ ] Work on draggable desktop icons
 - [ ] Fix console rendering of complex objects using details elements if needed
-- [ ] Work on draggable desktop icons